YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/kpop/kpop-generations.md

 However, we can probably consider the borderline debuts as .5 generations.
 For example, K-pop acts which debuted in the years 2021 and 2022 can be considered as 3.5 generation, squeezed between the 3rd Generation and the 4th Generation.
 These acts can fall in either generations but any acts which debuted prior to 2021 and after 2022 clearly belongs to the 3rd and 4th respectively.

 If you prefer this approach, there is no harm in it.
 Think of it as "when did the 3rd millennium start, was it in the year 2000 or was it in 2001?"
-But for the purposes of this list, we are not listing the "border year" debuts separately.
+But for this purpose of this list, we are not listing separately the "border year" debuts.

 ## The Generations of K-pop Music
 With me so far?
 Based on the above, here are the K-pop music acts per generation: